adobe/aem-core-wcm-components/AMP.md

 ### Inline CSS

 AMP requires all the CSS used for a page to be inline in the `<head>` element of the document.
-This also has to be **optimized** so that the CSS code does not represent all possible component combination but only the ones needed for the page currently being rendered.
+This also has to be **optimized** so that the CSS code does not represent all possible component combinations but only the ones needed for the page currently being rendered.

 To achieve this, a developer will need to override the [ampheadlibs.html](examples/src/content/jcr_root/apps/core-components-examples/components/page/ampheadlibs.html) file and provide a spcific clientlib inclusion like so: